denisecase/freeze-tracker/README.md

 `pip install --upgrade build` is used to upgrade the Python package build, which is a package that provides support for building and distributing Python packages.

-`just install` uses the Just command runner to run the install recipe defined in the Justfile.